0xemmkty/tinymind-blog/content/blog/thoughts-after-my-zoom-meeting.md

 - similar reason like above: I don't like communicating things to most humans (who don't have enough logic, and grasp the essence of things), I think it's a waste of time because what most humans explain in 1 hour can be read in 5-10min.
 And I can automatically form better logic in my head  (THIS IS EXTREMELY IMPORTANT bc this is why i always cant listen to teacher)
 - My mind will always run much faster than a person can talk.
 And I consider talking a waste of my time.

 if the things i already know:

+11.2
+emmm meeting is extremely thing i cant stand ...